VisActor/VChart/docs/assets/option/en/component/axis-common/cartesian-axis.md

 ##${prefix} autoWrap(boolean) = false

 Axis label automatic line wrapping is supported from version `1.12.5`.

 It will not be effective when `autoRotate` is set to `true`.
 If autoRotate is enabled, the automatic rotation strategy will be used preferentially.

+You can set the maximum number of line breaks through the `label.style.lineClamp` configuration item.

 ##${prefix} layoutFunc(function)